brimdata/zui/docs/Joining-Data.md

 data source.

-Using the logs we've already generated, we can see the effects of this by instead using the Zeek `conn` records as our left-hand data source, since there are many non-SSL flows that would have bypassed the SPL-SPT package.
+Using the logs we've already generated, we can see the effects of this by instead using the Zeek `conn` records as our left-hand data source.
+Since there are many non-SSL flows that would have bypassed the SPL-SPT package, we'll instead perform a "left join".

 ```
 $ cat join-uid-conn.zs
 split (
   => filter _path=conn | sort uid
   => filter _path=spl | sort uid
-) | join uid=uid orig_spl,resp_spl,orig_spt,resp_spt
+) | left join uid=uid orig_spl,resp_spl,orig_spt,resp_spt

-$ zq -z join-uid-conn.zs -P conn.log spl.log > conn-plus-spl.zng
+$ zq -I join-uid-conn.zs -P conn.log spl.log > conn-plus-spl.zng
 ```

 Once again we can import this ZNG into Brim and see how it looks.